Lipids in Action - Their Biological Functions

 Formulae of sphingosine and ceramide

 Free sphingoid bases are found at trace levels only in tissues, but they are mediators of many cellular events; they inhibit the enzyme protein kinase C, and they are inhibitors of cell growth, although they stimulate cell proliferation and DNA synthesis.
 Some of the structural features of the long-chain bases are only introduced after they are esterified with long-chain fatty acids to form ceramides, which are the primary precursors of the complex sphingolipids, but also have a role in cellular signalling and in the regulation of apoptosis and of cell differentiation, transformation and proliferation.
 In contrast, sphingosine-1-phosphate is a vital sphingosine metabolite that promotes cellular division (mitosis) as opposed to apoptosis, so that the balance among the former and ceramide, ceramide-1-phosphate and sphingosine levels in cells is critical.
 In fact, the biosynthesis and catabolism of sphingolipids involves numerous metabolites, many of which have unique and characteristic activities in cells.
 In animals the relationships between these metabolites have been rationalized in terms of a 'sphingomyelin cycle', in which each of the various compounds has a characteristic metabolism.
-Some comparable sphingolipid pathways occur in plants (although sphingomyelin is not involved).
+Some comparable sphingolipid pathways occur in plants (although not via sphingomyelin).

 Sphingomyelin is by far the most abundant sphingolipid in animal tissues.
 As well as serving as a source of crucial cellular metabolites, it is a building block of membranes and like its glycerolipid analogue and biosynthetic precursor phosphatidylcholine, it tends to be most abundant in the plasma membrane of cells where it occurs in the outer leaflet.
 The sphingolipids in general contain high proportions of longer-chain saturated and monoenoic fatty acids, often accompanied by high proportions of 2-hydroxy but not polyunsaturated fatty acids.